nestauk/createch/README.md

 Run `python createch/pipeline//make_research_topic_partition.py` to produce a research topic co-occurrence network that we can use to produce a dataset labelled with research disciplines

 Run `python createch/pipeline/discipline_classifier.py` to create a labelled dataset using the community partitions above and train a model that predicts disciplines based on project descriptions.

+### Matching to Companies House

+Fuzzy-matching of GtR and Crunchbase to Companies House.

+#### Usage

+Getters for lookups between matched datasets are located in `createch/getters/jacchammer.py`.

+#### Reproduce

+- Run `make jacchammer`
+  - Runs in test-mode by default.
+To run the full process add `test_mode=false` as an argument to the make command (**warning: long-running process**)
+  - To run on AWS batch add `batch=true` as an argument to the make command
+- Update `flows.jacchammer.{gtr,crunchbase}.run_id` in `base.yaml` with run ids for each flow in order for getters to fetch updated run

+Alternatively, run individual `make` commands in `createch/pipelines/jacchammer`

 ## Contributor guidelines